 The exact meaning of ‘originality’ is not defined in UK legislation but it is guided by facts and judgements from case law.
 In the UK, courts have set a fairly low bar for satisfying the requirement of originality: so long as the creation of the work involves some labour, skill, judgement or effort, and it is the authors’ own intellectual creation, the work will be considered original and so protected by copyright.

-Protection and earning money from the song are different matters, however, and to obtain any financial reward, Tina and Ben need to perform the song and register it with a collecting society (Track 6) and maybe also get a contract with a record label (Track 4) or decide to release their song themselves on the internet (Track 5).
+Protection and earning money from the song are different matters, however, and to obtain any financial reward, Tina and Ben need to perform the song (or let someone else perform it) and register it with a collecting society (Track 6), and maybe also get a contract with a record label (Track 4) or decide to release their song themselves on the internet (Track 5).

 Sound Recording Rights